alisson42/TecipEmergVeh/README.md

 # TecipEmergVeh
-Download the folder /icons and the files index.html and main.js
+Download the folder /icons and the 3 files: index.html, myStyle.css and main.js

 Execute 'index.html'